What is a Cataract?

 There is no medication that will cure cataracts.
 When a cataract becomes large enough that it interferes with vision, the cataract is considered to be "ripe."
 At this point, cataract surgery becomes an option.
 Cataract surgery is one of the most commonly performed operations in the country.
 Cataract surgery is performed by Dr. Yashar as an outpatient at a hospital or ambulatory surgery center.
 It is generally performed without stitches through a small incision which makes the procedure significantly safer and with a faster visual recovery.
 You will be custom fit for an intraocular lens -- based on your eye measurements and prescription.

-cataract surgery offers many advantages over the older cataracts of surgery.
+Small incision no-stitch cataract surgery offers many advantages over the older cataracts of surgery.
+These include:

 1. Safer Surgery